When Opposites Attract: Merging Differing Decorating Styles

 Understanding your house’s innate style can push the decorating challenge to accentuate the existing feel or to drastically change the direction of its current look by adding complementary but opposing furnishings.
 At first look, the following style combinations don’t seem to relate, but thoughtful additions and subtractions of items make the eclectic styles work.

 Nautical/Americana looks can become cohesive with traditional paint colors that are true to both styles such as deep blues, and off-whites.
-It’s even possible to throw a beach vibe into the mix with photographs of undeveloped waterfront landscape.
+It’s even possible to throw a beach vibe into the mix with photographs of undeveloped waterfront landscapes.

 Global/Military Designs are easily mixed with accessories that are similar.
 Antique maps or compasses note a worldly outlook but also signify traditional objects associated with the military.
 Old crates or trunks turned into coffee or end tables send the same message.

-Modern/Traditional elements can be combined by using a contemporary room’s minimalist style of strong, clean lines and sparse wall hangings by adding traditional touches such as striking but simple Shaker or Mission style furniture.
+Modern/Traditional elements can be combined by using a contemporary room’s minimalist style of strong, clean lines and sparse wall hangings by adding traditional touches such as striking but simple Shaker or Mission-style furniture.

 Beth at Home Stories A to Z has a brilliant guide on “how to decorate with your spouse.”
 She highlights how to enhance stylistic differences.
 I particularly like the 80/20 rule she describes: “In interior design, the 80/20 rule states that as long as 80% of your furnishings are unified, then you can get away with deviating with the other 20%.”